 Skip to main content

-This document explains the four foundational architectural decisions that define Tuturuuu’s system design.
+This document explains four foundational architectural decisions that inform Tuturuuu’s system design.
 Each section explores the rationale, detailed justification, and the alternatives considered.

 Core Rationale